balena-io/docs/pages/projects.md

 See the [getting started][getting-started] and [deployment][deploy] guides for details on setting up applications and devices.

-Then simply clone the project you want to work on and push it to your application's `resin` endpoint.
+To deploy a project simply clone it and push it to your application's `resin` endpoint.

 E.g. for the text-to-speech converter:-